glbramalho/PLANTsim/README.md

 .SIM      File containing a pre-defined sequence of events that enables the states of the system
           model in .PLANT.
           [optional] [PLANTsim events language]

+Features:

+- MODBUS TCP comunication with PLCs (industrial controllers) and SCADA softwares (master or slave modes)
+- Plant design and modeling using a high level text language (PLANTsim language)
+- As an open framework it allows to create new devices and objects to expand and improve PLANTsim

 Portuguese version ------------------------------------------------------------------------------